 According to Rebekah Brooks, the former editor of the News of the World, this business is far from over and even worse is yet to emerge.
 This is a story that will not go away for months, possibly years.

 It is time, now more than ever, for political leaders to get together and introduce changes that go to the heart of the matter.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.